the-write-one/Git_Tutorial/README.md

 # Introduction

-This tutorial is intended for novice Git users and guides you through the step-by-step Git Setup wizard.
+This tutorial is intended for novice Git users and guides you through the step-by-step Git Setup wWzard.
 You will need to install Git use the command line tool.
 The following equipment and tools are used:

-- Chrome browser (version 85.0.4183.121)
+1. Chrome browser (version 85.0.4183.121).
 You can use a browser of your choice to download Git.

-- Windows 10™ operating system
+2. Windows 10™ operating system.

-- Git Setup (version 2.38.0)
+3. Git Setup (version 2.38.0).
 This will automatically download when your run the executable file.

 # Installing Git for Windows